mrdougwright/doug.io/about.md

 ---
 {% include JB/setup %}

-I'm a bit of a jack of all trades and master of none.
+I'm a bit of a jack of all trades and master of...some.
 I know how to play guitar, write code and optimize in the marketing world.
-I'm also a filmmaker, writer, philosopher, a dreamer...my curiosity hasn't killed me yet, so I strive to keep learning.
+I'm also a filmmaker, writer, philosopher, a dreamer...
+Perhaps my biggest goal in life is to keep learning.

 I made this site to play with [Jekyll](https://github.com/mojombo/jekyll) and create a central repository for some of my interweb connections.